 The Skaptopara Campus is the site of all three Skaptopara Residence Halls, the Balkanski Academic Center (BAC), and the America for Bulgaria Foundation (ABF) Student Center.
-BAC houses the Panitza Library, the Andrey Delchev Auditorium with 150 seats, and administrative and faculty offices, such as the Dean of Faculty Office and the E-learn Office and serves as the University's second academic building.
-The ABF Student Center houses the Bookstore, and the Griffin Café, the Dean of Students Office, the Advising and Writing Centers, the Career Center, the International Students Office, the Exchange and Study Abroad Office, and the Residence Life Office, the Admissions Office, the Registrar's Office, the Financial Aid and Student Loans Office, the Running Track and the Fitness Center, the Office of Marketing and Communications, the Center for Information, Democracy, and Citizenship, and the Griffin Canteen.
-The ABF Student Center is home to the Dr. Carl Djerassi Theater Hall, a state-of-the-art theater with a seating capacity of 350.
+BAC houses the Panitza Library, the Andrey Delchev Auditorium with 150 seats, and administrative and faculty offices, such as the President's Office, the Dean of Faculty's Office, and the E-learn Office and serves as the University's second academic building.
+The ABF Student Center houses the Bookstore, and the Griffin Café, the Dean of Students Office, the Advising and Writing Centers, the Career Center, the International Students Office, the Exchange and Study Abroad Office, the Residence Life Office, the Off-Campus Student Life Support Office, the Student Leadership and Engagement Office, the Admissions Office, the Registrar's Office, the Financial Aid and Student Loans Office, the Sports and Athletics Center with the Fitness Center, the Conferences and Events Office, the Office of Marketing and Communications, and the Griffin Canteen.
+The ABF Student Center is home to the Dr. Carl Djerassi Theater Hall, a state-of-theart theater with a seating capacity of 350.
 This theater serves as a venue for student theatrical, musical, and dance performances, as well as conference presentations and panel discussions.
 The University takes great pride in hosting the esteemed AUBG Choir and the annual student-run musical within this facility.
-The Sports Hall and outdoor sports facilities, such as the tennis courts, the football pitch, and the basketball court host a variety of sports events and competitions.
+The Sports Hall with the Varibobi Running Track and outdoor sports facilities, such as the tennis courts, the football pitch, and the basketball court host a variety of sports events and competitions.
 These, as well as other events taking place on campus, including concerts, guest lectures, art shows, and other special events that are open to the public.
 They not only enrich the university community but also contribute to the wider community of Blagoevgrad.